WHAT WILL HAPPEN IN MY FIRST THERAPY SESSION?

 DO YOU ACCEPT INSURANCE?

-I am currently in-network with PacificSource (Voyager, Navigator, and Medicare Advantage).
+I am currently in-network with PacificSource (Voyager and Navigator).
 Insurance can be tricky with many plans and sub plans, please confirm with your insurance company that I am within your network prior to the start of our first session.

 Not covered by PacificSource?
 Not a worry!
 Other insurance providers may accept my services as "out-of-network."
 This means that you will be responsible for the full cost of our session, and I will provide you with a statement that you can submit to your insurance for full or partial reimbursement.
 For more information, please contact your insurance provider to see if your plan includes out-of-network mental health benefits.